 An important value of education is self-development.
-Education must therefore in its execution offer sufficient room for this.
-Naturally, students must be challenged as well as supported in the process towards self-development by the regular curriculum of an education programme.
+Education must therefore also offer this in daily practice.
+Naturally, students must be challenged, as well as supported in the process towards self-development by the regular curriculum of an education programme.
 The LSVb offers an additional broader spectrum of opportunities leading to self-development.

 Students also play an active role in the realisation of this condition.
 An active student- board- and association life is very important.
-Students must be able to take on an active stance, develop and enrich themselves within student associations.
+Students must be able to engage in extracurricular activities, develop and enrich themselves within student associations.